Vlad93/rsschool-cv/cv.md

 * **GitHub:** [https://github.com/Vlad93](https://github.com/Vlad93)

 ## Profile
-I am 30 years old.
-I am a former professional football player.
+I am 31 years old.
+I am a former professional futsal player (Belarus National Team).
-Now I strive to become a software engineer and devote most of my time to this.
-I took various courses, improved my skills, worked as a freelancer and continue to constantly learn something new.
+I took various courses, improved my skills, worked as a web developer(Wordpress primally) and freelancer.
+Now I continue to constantly learn something new.
 At the moment, my main goal is to fill the gaps in knowledge about the JavaScript language and master the React library.

 ## Skills and Technologies